MS - Civil Engineering

 Thesis research proposals, for unfunded research, must include an estimate of computer and/or other costs associated with fulfilling the objectives of the project.
 Student should review this matter with his/her advisor so that a reasonable estimate of the costs can be included in the proposal.

-The formal typewritten thesis proposal together with the graduate degree program (Form G101) should be submitted for approval by the CEGPC at least 2 consecutive semesters prior to graduation.
-The student will be notified of the Committee's decision and recommendations through the Chairman of the Department.
+The formal typewritten thesis proposal with G103 cover page should be submitted for approval by the CEGPC at least one (1) semester prior to graduation.
+The student will be notified of the department's decision and recommendations.

 Conduct of the Research